HugoBlox/theme-academic-cv/content/authors/admin/_index.md

     institution: University of Texas at Austin
     year: 2013
   - course: BA in Economics with Special Honors
     institution: University of Texas at Austin
     year: 2013
+  - course: BA in Government
+    institution: University of Texas at Austin
+    year: 2013